Skaftafell 3-Hour Glacier Hike

 ✓ Certified Glacier Guide

-✓ Glacier Equipment: helmet, harness, crampons, and ice axe
+✓ Glacier equipment: helmet, ice axe, harness, and crampons

 The meeting point is Skaftafell Terminal by the main road.
 You can look up “Skaftafell Terminal” on Google Maps to find the exact location and driving directions.

-Driving time to Skaftafell from Reykjavík is around 4 hours and 30 minutes.
+Driving time to Skaftafell from Reykjavík is around 5 hours in good road conditions.
 If you arrive early, you can visit Skaftafell Terminal which offers free parking and has restrooms.

 Click on the map for the exact location and directions.